 Domantas G. & Matleena S.

-How to Start a Blog in 9 Simple Steps + Mistakes to Avoid When Beginning
+How to Start a Blog in 10 Easy Steps + Best Practices for Beginners

-Starting a blog could be exactly what you need.
-Writing blog posts as a business can help build trust between your target audience and your brand.
-Blogs are also an excellent outlet for self-expression if you’re a budding writer or have a hobby you want to document and share with others.
+Starting a blog is an excellent way to build credibility for your brand.
+A blog is also a great outlet for self-expression if you’re a budding writer or have a hobby you want to document and share with others.

-How to Start a Blog – Video Tutorial
+How to Start a Blog – Video Guide

 More of a visual learner?
 No problem – watch this WordPress tutorial to learn how to create a blog on WordPress.

 How to Start a Blog in 10 Simple Steps

 In the upcoming sections, we’ll break down each step in the journey of how to make a blog for beginners and provide more details.